Posts

 Image

 Published in 2022 by Simon and Schuster Audio Read by Lorelei King Duration: 7 hours, 26 minutes.
 Unabridged.
-Janet Evanovich's latest features a recovery agent named Gabriela Rose.
+Janet Evanovich's The Recovery Agent features Gabriela Rose.
 Recovery agents can be another term for bounty hunters who look for fugitives, but Gabriela Rose is not a bounty hunter.
 She searches for missing property.
 Sometimes it's insurance fraud, sometimes it's stolen property and sometimes it's just looking for something rare for a wealthy client.
 She is based in New York City, is quite successful and flies all over the world recovering items.
 Gabriela Rose is dismayed to hear that her hometown in North Carolina has suffered a direct hit from a hurricane and (somehow) won't get any help from FEMA or any other government recovery program.
 The town is dying but Gabriela's grandmother knows where a fortune might be found.
-She was told about the fortune by the ghost of her dead grandmother of some sort.
-In that fortune there is a ring call
+She was somehow told about the fortune by the ghost of her dead grandmother.
+In that fortune there is a ring called the Seal of So...

 CONFEDERATE GENERALS of the CIVIL WAR (Collective Biographies series) by Carl R. Green and William R. Sanford